lupyuen/lupyuen.github.io/src/rust3.md

     — Some folks are urging us to explore [__Memory-Safe Programming in Rust__](https://www.whitehouse.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/)

     — NuttX Devs among us might already be coding __Rust Apps and Rust Drivers__ for NuttX?
-(We know of one Corporate User of NuttX that's very keen on Rust)
+(We know of one Corporate User of NuttX that's super keen on Rust)

     — Hence we're helpfully drafting the [__Standards and Guidelines__](https://github.com/apache/nuttx/issues/11907) for folks already coding Rust in NuttX